 More information can only aid in your decision making

 When it’s time to buy your next vehicle, you might want to supplement the advice given by Consumer Reports with information from other sources as well.
-The team at Motor Junkie has put together a list of models to think twice about buying, whether you want to buy these vehicles new or find one that’s been around for a few years.
+The team at Motor Junkie put together a list of models to think twice about buying, whether you want to buy these vehicles new or find one that’s been around for a few years.

 Gather your information before choosing the Chevrolet Silverado

 Whether you want to drive a pickup truck like the Chevrolet Silverado or get behind a small car like the Kia Forte, you’ll want to gather information from several sources to make sure you’re selecting the vehicle that fits your lifestyle.
 Avoid the most common problems mentioned when you can and pick out the vehicle that will give you several years of daily driving pleasure.
+That vehicle might be either the GMC Sierra or Chevrolet Silverado half-ton trucks.